DoctorMcKay/sentry-bot-documentation/src/automod/actions.md

 Check this box if you want to prevent Sentry from [notifying](../settings.md#member-notifications) the member that they have been muted.

+## React

+Adds an emoji reaction to the message that triggered this rule.

+### Emoji

+Select an emoji for the reaction.
+This may be either a Unicode emoji or a custom emoji from your server.

 ## Reply Privately

 Privately sends a customizable message to the member who sent the message that triggered this rule.
 This message will